Sergei Ipatov: Main scientific interests and achievements

-Information about Ipatov’s main scientific interests and achievements is presented on.
-In particular, Ipatov studied migration of bodies and planets in the forming Solar System and formation of planets and exoplanets.The studies were based on computer simulations of the evolution of disks of gravitating bodies combined at collisions.
+Ipatov studied migration of bodies and planets in the forming Solar System and formation of planets and exoplanets.
+The studies were based on computer simulations of the evolution of disks of gravitating bodies combined at collisions.
 In particular, in 1991, before the Nice model, he published for the first time that if the embryos of Uranus and Neptune were originally near the orbit of Saturn, then they could increase the semi-major axes of their orbits to their present values as a result of gravitational interactions with migrated planetesimals.
 The total mass of planetesimals ejected into hyperbolic orbits was several times higher than the mass of planetesimals that collided with forming giant planets The inner layers of every terrestrial planet can be accumulated mainly from material from the vicinity of this planet.
 The outer layers of the Earth and Venus could accumulate similar material from the feeding zone of the terrestrial planets.
 The Earth and Venus could accumulate most of the planetesimals from the zone at a distance of 0.7–1.1 AU from the Sun in less than 5 million years.
 The formation of satellite systems of small bodies and the Earth-Moon system was studied for the model for which embryos of these celestial objects were formed as a result of the compression of a rarefied condensation formed as a result of the collision of two condensations at which it acquired the angular momentum needed for formation of a satellite system.
 The Moon embryo that formed as a result of compression of the condensation grew later mainly by accumulation of the material ejected from the Earth’s embryo at its collisions with planetesimals.